 Here’s a .gif of it in action: http://imgur.com/n8bL5TM

 The cells are illuminated by RGB LEDs and by default, the time is shown in white (this can be changed with the ‘set’ button).
-To add interest, the clock has a quarter hour indicator: quarter time numerator number of rows become blue filled for 10s on the quarter.
-In the product photos, it’s showing 3/4 filled – 45min.
+To add interest, the clock has a quarter hour indicator: quarter time numerator number of rows become filled for 10s every quarter, with the colour dependant on the time of day.
+In the product photos, it’s showing blue 3/4 filled – 45min.
 At midday, a special rainbow effect displays for 1min (shown in the product photos too).

 Inside is an Arduino with a real-time clock (RTC) to keep time.
 The clock has a coin cell so it won’t lose this time reference without power.
-The display requires a 5V 0.5A USB supply to function however – included.
+The display requires a standard 5V 0.5A USB supply to function, such as a USB phone charger, via the included USB mini b cable.
 In order to set the time or display colour, one presses a small button near the power jack.
 The grid changes red to show setting mode; pressing the button increments the minutes.

 Here is a time lapse of me making one: https://youtu.be/r3JkunO1b6o